metalgaiden/metalgaiden.github.io/projects/folderman.md

 <img src="/assets/img/folderman/step1.png" alt="drawing" width="400"/>

-If we try to open the clue though we are met with yet another road block.
+If we try to open the clue though we are met with yet another roadblock.
 It seems like no image editor will even open the damn thing.

 <img src="/assets/img/folderman/clue1.png" alt="drawing" width="400"/>